liamgentile/empatia/README.md

 ## Real-time analysis of your social media comments to identify emotional content.

-1. Select which sites you want to enable empatia for
+1. Select which sites you want to enable empatia for.

 2. Write a comment or a post.
-As you're typing empatia will send your text through sentiment.js to determine its emotional polarity.
+As you're typing, empatia will send your text through sentiment.js to determine its emotional polarity.

 3. If your comment is positive, you'll see positive reinforcement messages.